mainmatter/ember-simple-auth/README.md

 });
 ```

-This route display the login form with fields for `identification` and
+This route displays the login form with fields for `identification` and
 `password`:

 ```html